 Step 3: Spread the rub onto the uncooked ribs.
 Make sure to coat both sides!
 Allow the meat to sit for 15 minutes.

 Step 4: Wrap the pork ribs in tin foil and allow them to cook for 1 hour on the grill.
+I will turn the ribs over every 20-25 minutes so they cook evenly.
 Keep the heat low at 200º F.

 Step 5: Unwrap the pork ribs and brush both sides with the homemade barbecue sauce.
 (See the recipe below!)